Ceanothus arboreus aka Feltleaf Ceanothus

 Feltleaf Ceanothus, Catalina Mountain Lilac, Felt Leaf Ceanothus

-How to care for Feltleaf Ceanothus
+How difficult is it to take care of Feltleaf Ceanothus

 Feltleaf Ceanothus presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.